-Emile Haddad is Chairman and Chief Executive Officer of FivePoint Holdings, LLC (NYSE: FPH).
+Emile Haddad is Founder and Chairman Emeritus of FivePoint Holdings, LLC (NYSE: FPH).
 Five Point, headquartered in Irvine, California, designs and develops large mixed-use, master-planned communities in Orange County, Los Angeles County, and San Francisco County that combine residential, commercial, retail, educational, and recreational elements with public amenities, including civic areas for parks and open space.
 Five Point’s communities include the Great Park Neighborhoods® in Irvine, Valencia® (formerly known as Newhall Ranch®) in Los Angeles County, and Candlestick® and The San Francisco Shipyard® in the City of San Francisco.
 These communities are designed to include approximately 40,000 residential homes and approximately 23 million square feet of commercial space.
 All total, it is projected that these developments will generate approximately 288,000 jobs during construction and $54 billion in activity for the California economy.

 Prior to founding FivePoint, Mr. Haddad was the Chief Investment Officer of Lennar Corporation, one of the nation's leading homebuilders, where he was in charge of the company's real estate investments and asset management.
 Mr. Haddad was a founding member of Lennar in California and was instrumental in its growth.